mpaulacaldas/r-ladies-na/README.md

-# r-ladies-na
+# How to handle missing data in R?

-How can we deal with missing data in R? -- R-Ladies Lightning Q&amp;A
+[Slides](https://mpaulacaldas.github.io/r-ladies-na/) presented during the [Lightning Q&A](https://www.meetup.com/rladies-paris/events/236845045/) organised by the R-Ladies Paris Meetup on February 16th, 2017.